supertigim/ielts9/test3.listening.section3.md

 TUTOR: Yes, **unfortunately there are only a few places**.
 But it's worth looking into.

 CAROLINE: Yes, of course.
 I know I've got to work on my study skills.

-And then there are several study skills books you can consult.
+TUTOR: And then there are several study skills books you can consult.

+CAROLINE: Right.

+TUTOR: They'll be a good source of reference but **the problem is there are something general**.

+CAROLINE: Yes, that's what I've found.

+TUTOR: Other than that I would strongly advise quite simple ideas like using a card index.

+CAROLINE: Well, yes, I've never done that before.

+TUTOR: It's simple, but it really works because you have to get points down in a small space.
+Another thing I always advise is don't just take your notes and forget about them.
+Read everything three times that'll really fix them in your mind.

+CAROLINE: Yes, I can see it'd take discipline but...

+TUTOR: Well, if you establish good study skills at this stage they'll be with you all your life.

+CAROLINE: Oh yes, completely agree.
+It's just that I don't seem to be able to discipline myself.
+I need to talk things over.

+TUTOR: Well, we'll be continuing these tutorials of course.
+Let's arrange next TUTOR month's now.
+Let's see can see you virtually any time during the week starting 22nd January.

+CAROLINE: What about the 24th?
+I'm free in the afternoon.
+CAROLINE Sorry, I'm booked then.
+What about the following day?

+TUTOR: Thursday?
+I can make the morning.

+CAROLINE: Fine, **we'll go for the 25th then**.

-TUTOR: Right.
+TUTOR: That's great, thanks.